21nCo/nucleum/CONTRIBUTING.md

-# Contributing to Tidigit
+# Contributing to Nucleus

-Thank you for your interest in contributing to Tidigit!
+Thank you for your interest in contributing to Nucleus!
 This guide will help you get started.

 ## Getting Started